golnazhabibi3/my_old_website/_posts/lab.md

 redirect_from: /_posts/lab.html

 ---
-Welocme to Robust Intelligent Robotics and AI (RIRAI) Lab!
+Welocme to Robust Intelligence and Interactive Robotic (RobIIRob) Lab!